 Members who hold an accumulation interest in a super fund are able to split part of their prior year’s concessional contributions with their spouse, provided the fund offers this facility.
 Only certain contributions may be split with a spouse, and other qualifying conditions must be met.
 The amount that can be split is the lesser of 85% of the concessional contributions or the member’s concessional contributions cap.

 The main reason for considering a contribution splitting strategy is to help equalise the super balances of each person – this may assist with keeping each partner’s total superannuation benefits under $1.6 million.

 Where a fund member is in pension phase it is important to ensure that the required annual minimum pension payment is met, otherwise the fund risks losing the pension tax exemption for that financial year.

 If a pension is first commenced from 1 June, no pension drawdown is required for that financial year.
 If a pension is commenced part way through a financial year, the required pension drawdown is pro-rated for the first year.
-Commencing in the 2017-18 financial year, lump sum commutations from the pension account no longer count towards the minimum required pension income payments.
+Since the 2017-18 financial year, lump sum commutations from the pension account no longer count towards the minimum required pension income payments.